 Ruoxu, who is now old and about to die, calls for Mulan.
-He entrusts to her a secret book of dark magic he had been given by his mentor Li Jing.
-Shortly after his death, the Zhu family’s house is burned to the ground.
+He entrusts to her a secret book of dark magic he had been given by his mentor, Li Jing.
+Shortly after Ruoxu’s death, the Zhu family’s house is burned to the ground.
 Because they have lost everything, Mulan spends nearly all her time in front of a loom trying to help support her struggling family.

 One day, Sangwu visits the Zhu family and recognizes Mulan as the boy who had visited him years ago.
-He takes a special interest in her and teaches her everything he knows about staff fighting, which she quickly masters.
+He takes a particular interest in her and teaches her everything he knows about staff fighting, which she quickly masters.
 Whenever she takes a break from weaving, she finds time to practice martial arts.

 Upon rejoining the army, Mulan is emboldened and captures the enemy’s supreme commander.
 However, because Yuchi Gong insists upon ineffective strategies, no future victories are won for the next ten years.
-Yuchi Gong is demoted and the fox whom Mulan defeated in her bedroom transforms into a man and leads the Chinese army to victory.
+After Yuchi Gong is demoted, the fox whom Mulan defeated in her bedroom transforms into a man and leads the Chinese army to victory.
 Knowing that the fox has ulterior motives, Mulan defeats it with the magic she learned from her grandfather and confronts the King of Tujue herself, forcing him to surrender.

-Mulan returns a hero.
+Mulan returns in triumph.
 When the emperor offers her a prominent position, she reveals that she is a woman and requests to return home.
-The emperor changes her title to Princess Wu Zhao and grants her request.
-Eventually, her parents pass away.
-Mulan, who is now in her thirties, single-handedly raises her siblings who are still very young.
+The emperor grants her request, changing her title to Princess Wu Zhao.

+After her parents pass away, thirty-year-old Mulan is left alone to raise her siblings, who are still very young.
 Many years later, some evil men convince the emperor that a man with the surname Wu will usurp his throne.
-The emperor summons for Princess Wu Zhao and accuses her of treason and refuses to believe her defense.
-In order to prove that she has no malicious intentions, she thrusts a dagger into her own heart and dies.
+The emperor summons for Princess Wu Zhao and accuses her of treason.
+Although Mulan attempts to defend herself, the emperor refuses to believe her.
+To prove that she has no malicious intentions, she thrusts a dagger into her own heart and dies.